Intelligent Agents with Emotional Intelligence: Current Trends, Challenges, and Future Prospects: Introduction

 \subsection{Contribution}

-This study investigates the fundamental components of emotional intelligence in intelligent agents, analyzing their roles, the specific challenges that impede their effective implementation, and the proposed solutions in the literature.
-By addressing these aspects, we aim to clarify how emotional intelligence can be effectively integrated into artificial agents to support more naturalistic, adaptive, and human-like interactions.
-By synthesizing current findings, we aim to highlight both the progress made and the unresolved issues that need to be addressed to achieve emotional intelligence in intelligent agents.
-Despite the potential benefits of emotional intelligence in these agents, significant challenges persist in its implementation.
-Each of the three core capabilities faces unique challenges that limit its effectiveness in real-world applications. \\
+This study investigates the fundamental components of emotional intelligence in intelligent agents, with an emphasis on their functional roles, the specific challenges that impede effective implementation, and the solutions proposed in existing literature.
+Through a systematic examination of these dimensions, the study aims to elucidate how emotional intelligence can be effectively integrated into artificial agents to enable more natural, adaptive, and human-like interactions.
+By synthesizing current research findings, this work highlights both the progress achieved and the critical gaps that remain unaddressed in the pursuit of genuine emotional intelligence in intelligent agents.
+Despite the substantial potential of emotionally intelligent agents, persistent challenges across core capabilities continue to constrain their performance and applicability in real-world environments. \\